 Benefit Description You pay Surgical procedures (cont.)
-Standard Option Basic Option See Section 3, You need prior Plan approval for certain services, for more information. \$25 per primary care office visit for outpatient services 20% after deductible \$45 per specialty care office visit for outpatient services Nothing for inpatient services Insertion of internal prosthetic devices.
-See Section 5(a), Orthopedic and prosthetic devices, for device coverage information \$25 per primary care office visit for 20% after deductible Male voluntary sterilization (e.g., vasectomy) outpatient services Treatment of burns Implanted time-release drugs except contraceptive drugs and devices \$45 per specialty care office visit for outpatient services Note: We cover the cost of these surgically implanted time-release contraceptive drugs and intrauterine devices under the prescription drug benefit (see Section 5(f)).
-Nothing for inpatient services Female voluntary sterilization, including a hysterosalpingogram following tubal occlusion Nothing Nothing Insertion of surgically implanted time-release contraceptive drugs and intrauterine devices (IUDs) Note: We cover the cost of these drugs and devices under the prescription drug benefit (see Section 5(f)).
-Not covered: All charges All charges Reversal of voluntary sterilization Implants or devices related to the treatment of sexual dysfunction Reconstructive surgery Standard Option Basic Option Surgery to correct a functional defect \$45 per office visit for 20% after deductible Surgery to correct a condition caused by injury or illness if: outpatient services - the condition produced a major effect on the member's appearance and Nothing for inpatient - the condition can reasonably be expected to be corrected by such surgery services Surgery for treatment of a form of congenital hemangioma known as port wine stains on the face of members 18 years or younger All stages of breast reconstruction surgery following a mastectomy, such as: surgery and reconstruction on the other breast to produce a symmetrical appearance; - treatment of any physical complications, such as lymphedemas;
+Standard Option Basic Option See Section 3, You need prior Plan approval for certain services, for more information. \$25 per primary care office visit for outpatient services 20% after deductible \$45 per specialty care office visit for outpatient services Nothing for inpatient services • Insertion of internal prosthetic devices.
+See Section 5(a), Orthopedic and prosthetic devices, for device coverage information office visit for 20% after deductible Male voluntary sterilization (e.g., vasectomy) outpatient services Treatment of burns \$45 per specialty care Implanted time-release drugs except contraceptive drugs and devices office visit for outpatient services Note: We cover the cost of these surgically implanted time-release contraceptive drugs and intrauterine devices under the prescription drug benefit (see Section 5(f)).
+Nothing for inpatient services • Female voluntary sterilization, including a hysterosalpingogram following tubal occlusion Nothing Nothing • Insertion of surgically implanted time-release contraceptive drugs and intrauterine devices (IUDs) Note: We cover the cost of these drugs and devices under the prescription drug benefit (see Section $5(f)$ ).
+Not covered: All charges All charges • Reversal of voluntary sterilization • Implants or devices related to the treatment of sexual dysfunction Reconstructive surgery Standard Option Basic Option Surgery to correct a functional defect \$45 per office visit for 20% after deductible • Surgery to correct a condition caused by injury or illness if: outpatient services - the condition produced a major effect on the member's appearance and the condition can reasonably be expected to be corrected by such surgery services • Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
+Examples of congenital anomalies are: protruding ear deformities; cleft lip; cleft palate; birthmarks; and webbed fingers and toes. • All stages of breast reconstruction surgery following a mastectomy, such as: 1 as: - Surgery to produce a symmetrical appearance of breasts;